 Thanks for skimping on handwashing

 Next to the flu vaccine, good hand hygiene is one of your best defenses against me.
-I recently heard that about 10 percent of people don’t wash their hands before leaving the restroom, and more than 20 percent use water but no soap.
-Either way, it’s all good.
 If my viruses linger on your hands and then you touch your eyes, nose, or mouth (trust me, you do this a lot), we get easy access.
 Be sure you have these 12 things in your DIY flu-fighting kit, too.

 Is that Tamiflu you’re taking?!

 Antiviral drugs are my biggest enemy once I’ve succeeded in infecting you.
-The drugs thwart my ability to keep reproducing, which means they can shorten the length of your illness.
+“With any infectious disease, the earlier you start treatment, the better,” says Dr. Adalja.
 Lucky for me, though, there’s only a brief ideal window in which to use these medications.
-They are most effective if you take them within the first 48 hours of having flu symptoms.
+They are most effective if you take them within the first 48 hours of having flu symptoms, he says.
 If you wait too long, I can still run rampant.

 I love children

 They are my biggest spreaders.
-Kids’ immature immune systems take more time to fight me, so they shed more flu viruses and for longer periods.
+Kids’ immature immune systems require a week or two to fight me, giving me ample time to reach others.
 Children are also delightfully unhygienic.
 If I infect one child, I likely gain entry to that child’s immediate family and many of his or her classmates.
-Don’t look now, but these 21 natural remedies for colds and the flu really work.
+Don’t look now, but these 17 natural remedies for colds and the flu really work.

 I love it when you sneeze into your hands

 You may think this is a great way to save the folks around you from infection, but the truth is, unless you wash your hands immediately, you’ll transfer a bunch of my viruses to the very next thing you touch.
 That’s why the CDC recommends that you cough or sneeze into a tissue or the crook of your arm instead.
 Definitely don’t bother checking out 14 other things not to do when you’re sick with the flu.